 A successful financial management strategy can make or break a business.

 But what constitutes a successful strategy depends on your company’s objectives, needs, and means.
-That’s why identifying the proper goals and planning appropriately is the baseline from which every company begins.
+That’s why identifying the proper goals and strategic planning is the baseline from which every company begins.

 Once you have these core steps implemented, it’s time to find the right business card to partner with.